AmpersandJS/ampersand-rest-collection/README.md

 });
 ```

-If you pass `{all: true}` it will fetch the entire collection (by calling its `fetch` method) and then do a `get` to attempt to pull out the model by the ID you specified.
+If you pass `{all: true}` it will fetch the entire collection (by calling its `fetch` method) and then do a `get` to attempt to pull out the model by the id you specified.

 ```js
 collection.getOrFetch('42', {all: true}, function (err, model) {